Adeagbo-Olamide/AMAZON-PRODUCT-REVIEW-ANALYSIS/README.md

 ₹200–₹500, >₹500)?
 12. How does the rating relate to the level of discount?
 13. How many products have fewer than 1,000 reviews?
-14. 15.
-Which categories have products with the highest discounts?
+14. Which categories have products with the highest discounts?

-### Note: The analysis and visualization of up above has been documented and uploaded, the file name is DSA AMAZON CASE STUDY

-16. Identify the top 5 products in terms of rating and number of reviews combined.
+15.  dentify the top 5 products in terms of rating and number of reviews combined.

+### VISUALIZATION
+See the Visualization Folder for Screnshots of Pivot Tables and charts

+### KEY INSIGHTS
+From all the product the sellers on the Amazon sold Screenprotector under the Electronic has category highest rating